Processed meals are not healthy – What is the solution?

 Why are these processed meals so unhealthy?

 Packaged products are high in calories, low in fiber, mostly sugar, and high in salt, flavorings, and additives.
 Eating too much of it increases the risk of obesity, diabetes, cardiovascular diseases, metabolic diseases, and intestinal diseases.
-The highly processed food does not satisfy us for long.
+Highly processed food does not satisfy us for long.

 A finished product sometimes already contains 1/3 of the daily requirement of salt.
 We get used to it and eat too much of it, which can lead to high blood pressure.
 Some processed meals also contain hardened palm fat, which creates trans fats.

 Also, there are numerous additives that you can recognize as the E numbers in the list of ingredients.
 Some are not necessarily harmful, but we do not know how the combination of different additives in larger quantities affects us.

 Carbohydrates good and bad

 Your body needs carbohydrates for a balanced diet.
 They are essential suppliers of energy.
 But excessive amounts can sap your energy and lead to weight gain.